heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ## Contributing to {NAME}

-{In this section, provide important information that contributors need to review before they contribute.
-Information can include links to your style guide, code of conduct, email distribution list, Slack workspace, etc.}
+{Provide important information that contributors need to review before they contribute.}

 ---